dogtagpki/pki/docs/installation/Installing_ACME_Responder.md

 See also [Configuring ACME Responder](https://www.dogtagpki.org/wiki/Configuring_ACME_Responder).

-## Configuring ACME Responder Backend
+## Configuring ACME Issuer

-The backend configuration for the ACME responder is located at /etc/pki/pki-tomcat/acme/backend.json.
+The issuer configuration for the ACME responder is located at /etc/pki/pki-tomcat/acme/issuer.json.

-To use the CA subsystem as the backend for the ACME responder, copy the sample configuration with the following command:
+To use the CA subsystem as the issuer for the ACME responder, copy the sample configuration with the following command:

 ```
-$ cp /usr/share/pki/acme/conf/backend/pki/backend.json \
+$ cp /usr/share/pki/acme/conf/issuer/pki/issuer.json \
-    /etc/pki/pki-tomcat/acme/backend.json
+    /etc/pki/pki-tomcat/acme/issuer.json
 ```

 Alternatively, edit the file as follows:

 ```
 {
-    "class": "org.dogtagpki.acme.backend.PKIBackend",
+    "class": "org.dogtagpki.acme.issuer.PKIIssuer",
     "parameters": {
         "url": "https://localhost:8443",
         "profile": "acmeServerCert",